 And the best part is that if you ever don’t like what you’re getting then you can unsubscribe very easily by following the link at the bottom of every single email you’ll ever get from me (in fact I encourage this: I don’t want to send emails to people who don’t want to get them!).

-To sign up and get my best BJJ tips by email just enter your email address in the box below and hit ‘Sign Me Up Now’.
+To sign up, get my best BJJ tips by email, and download A Roadmap for BJJ, just enter your email address in the box below and hit ‘send me the free book’.
 I think you’ll like what you get!

 Stephan Kesting